eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/01-intro-to-callbacks-broadcasters-and-listeners/08-passing-values-through-callback-hell.md

 }
 ```

-🔑 So now, instead of think abotu nested callback, we can think of what value is the function receiving and how we want to configure the inner callback.
+🔑 So now, instead of thinking about nested callback, we can think of what value is the function receiving and how we want to configure the inner callback.

 ## References